tinker495/JAxtar/README.md

 | ![Rubiks cube solve](images/rubikscubesolve.png) | ![Slide puzzle solve](images/slidepuzzlesolve.png) | ![Lights out solve](images/lightsoutsolve.png) | ![Maze solve](images/mazesolve.png) |

 ### Target not available puzzle

+These types of puzzles are not strictly the kind that are typically solved with A\*, but after some simple testing, it turns out that, depending on how the problem is defined, they can be solved.
+In conclusion, they can be solved.
+Furthermore, this approach can be extended to TSP and countless other COP problems, provided that with a good heuristic.
+The training method will need to be investigated further.

 | Dotknot                              |
 | ------------------------------------ |